 This is David’s dream bike, and that is exactly what it is—a dream.
 We loved it.
 Loved riding it.
 Loved looking at it.
 Loved sitting on it.
 Loved making “braaap” sounds.
 And, loved the sound of the engine breaking the sound barrier.

-GO WITH THE MXA WRECKING CREW FOR THE FIRST RIDE ON DAVID O’CONNOR’S KTM 250SXF
+THE FIRST RIDE ON DAVID O’CONNOR’S KTM 250SXF VIDEO

 KTM 250SXF PARTS SUPPLIERS